remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 This assumes that you have knowledge in using [CDK with TypeScript](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and [AWS SQS knowledge](https://aws.amazon.com/sqs/).
 The AWS Cloud Development Kit (CDK) has been chosen to provision infrastructure as it is an official library from [AWS](https://aws.amazon.com).
 Using manual creation in the AWS console can lead to errors, making the CDK a more reliable option.

 ## remotion-app
-- Follow exactly the same setup instruction from [remotion-app guide](/lambda/serverless-framework-integration#remotion-app).
+- Follow exactly the same setup instruction from [remotion-app guide](/lambda/serverless-framework-integration#remotion-app) we will just re-using the application.

 ## apigw-sqs-app

 This contains instructions for setting up and installing Lambda services [enqueue-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/enqueue-function/index.ts) and [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) to your AWS account.
 This guide is designed to be executed on your local machine.

-### Context
-- TODO
+The project will create all the resources defined by the CDK stack, including setting up [Cognito](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L19) for the project's authentication and authorization system, uploading Lambda code, generating and associating IAM roles to your AWS account.

 ### Prerequisites

 - AWS deployment profile on your local machine, to configure an AWS deployment profile on your local machine.
 - A AWS policy created named `remotion-executionrole-policy` which is created from this [guide](/docs/lambda/without-iam/#1-create-role-policy).
+- The AWS CDK should be installed globally on your local machine.
+If not yet done, follow the instructions in the "Install the AWS CDK" section here.

 ### Setup

 #### 1. Clone or download the project

 The project can be found at [`remotion-serverless project`](https://github.com/alexfernandez803/remotion-serverless).
 If not done in the previous step, clone the project using:

 ```bash
 git clone https://github.com/alexfernandez803/remotion-serverless